 Share this post:

 Short on time?
-People in Medellin use a few different words that you won’t find in your average Spanish language textbook.
+The paisa people from Medellin use a few different words that you won’t find in your average Spanish language textbook.

 If you’ve spent any time studying Spanish, you probably feel pretty prepared for what awaits you when you touchdown in Medellin.
 However, you may quickly notice that the paisa way of talking is a bit different from what you learned in class!